 Learn more about Penny and the Puppettes!

-Jane "Nini" Stratten and Merissa "Sessa" Morin and the the rest of the gang!
+Jane Stratten, Merissa Morin, and the rest of the gang!

 Jane is not only creator of Penny and the Puppettes®, but also Merissa and Chloe's mom (see below)!
 Having been a legend for over a decade in South Florida as an entertainer and educator, Jane's move to New York after popular demand allowed the expansion of her one-woman show, "Jane Stratten's Musical Puppets," to become the company that is Penny and the Puppettes!
 Jane is a graduate of Syracuse University and an accomplished musician who has performed as a cabaret singer and band leader.
 Her bands performed in New England and South Florida and opened for Richie Havens and the Pointer Sisters.
 Strongly influenced by her dad, Jane picked up where he left off with writing songs and musicals for children.

 In 2004, Jane took the children's music world by storm with her critically acclaimed album, Uh Oh, There's Something Underneath My Bed. ** She just finished recording tracks for the company album Penny and the Puppettes®.
-Jane is currently completely immersed in the development of The Puppettes' first full length musical Island Girls (to hit the stage in 2016).
+Jane is currently immersed in the development of The Puppettes' first full length musical Island Girls.
 Read more on Jane at janestratten.com.
-Her CD is available on iTunes, Rhapsody, and Napster.
+Her CD is available on iTunes, Apple Music, Amazon, Rhapsody, and Napster.

 ** CD available in hundreds of libraries nationwide.

 Co-creator of Penny and the Puppettes® and graduate of New York University's Musical Theater program at Tisch School of the Arts (CAP21).
-Her adult acting career includes: guest starring as a murderer (what?!) on Law & Order: SVU, co-starring as an obnoxious yet lovable aspiring actress in the film One Night with Melissa Leo and Frankie Shaw, co-starring as a fellow rehab patient opposite Robert Iler on The Sopranos, the assistant to Aasif Mandvi in Today's Special, as well as starring in the independent shorts Pretty, The Graveyard Shift, Scheherazade, and Tackle Girl.
+Her adult acting career includes: guest starring as a murderer (what?!) on Law & Order: SVU, co-starring as an obnoxious yet lovable aspiring actress in the film One Night with Melissa Leo and Frankie Shaw, co-starring as a fellow rehab patient opposite Robert Iler on The Sopranos, the assistant to Aasif Mandvi in Today's Special, as well as starring in the independent shorts Pretty, The Graveyard Shift, Scheherazade, Tackle Girl, and The Book of Elm Street.

-Merissa is currently developing a short film (this one's for the adults out there who enjoy wacky, sometimes over-the-top comedies) that is loosely based off of the outrageous, often embarrassing antics that only one who operates a family owned children's company involving puppets could possibly write about.
+Merissa recently wrapped production on her short film Puppet Seizure (this one's for the adults out there who enjoy wacky, sometimes over-the-top comedies) that is loosely based off of the outrageous, often embarrassing antics that only one who operates a family owned children's company involving puppets could possibly write about.
 She also writes music on the guitar, piano, and ukulele and gigs out in Manhattan and Brooklyn music venues.
 She is the third generation in a family of children's entertainers (see more below about her grandfather Bob Munstedt), and is thrilled to be continuing in the family tradition.

 "Growing up, there was always music.
 We loved going to mom's shows and watching the audience from backstage, and going into the studio with her to record background vocals for an album.
 It really shaped what I wanted to do with my life."

-Chloe is Merissa's younger sister and Rosie's (aka Penny) guardian.
+Chloe is Jane’s youngest daughter and Rosie's (aka Penny) guardian.
 She studied at New York University's Gallatin School of Individualized Study to pursue her love of music, acting, and early child development.
 She taught Merissa how to play the guitar and the djembe drum, and continues to write music with Merissa and the gang!
 Her lead vocals can be found on Jane's album Uh Oh There's Something Underneath My Bed in the song "Because I'm Small."

 "What's more fun than singing, dancing, jamming-out, and laughing your head off?!"